 What was the “New Documents” exhibition?

-“New Documents” was a groundbreaking photography exhibition held at the Museum of Modern Art (MoMA) in New York in 1967.
-Curated by John Szarkowski, the exhibition featured the work of three photographers: Diane Arbus, Lee Friedlander, and Garry Winogrand.
-It showcased a new direction in documentary photography, emphasizing the photographer’s role in interpreting reality rather than merely presenting it.
+“New Documents” was a groundbreaking photography exhibition held at the Museum of Modern Art in New York from February to May 1967.
+Curated by John Szarkowski, the show featured the work of three photographers: Diane Arbus, Lee Friedlander, and Garry Winogrand.
+The exhibition presented nearly 90–100 photographs (about thirty by each photographer) that pointed to a new direction in documentary photography.
+Instead of using images primarily as tools of social critique or reportage, New Documents emphasized the photographer’s role in interpreting reality rather than merely presenting it.
+This made the exhibition a pivotal moment in showcasing photography as an art of personal expression.

 Why was “New Documents” significant in the history of photography?